Beachborough School, near Brackley

 WRAP AROUND CARE

 It’s very good, and entirely flexible.
 Kids can stay for tea, or after school clubs without charge, or even board at short notice (an extra cost).
 Flexi-boarding is the norm; kids can book in for as many nights as they like and weekly boarding is also offered.
-There is no Saturday school, in contrast to Winchester House nearby.

 WORD ON THE GROUND